mirego/ekiden/README.md

    - The VM should have enough space for all the necessary tools.
    - Example command: `./macosvm --disk disk.img,size=64g --aux aux.img -c 8 --restore UniversalMac_Restore.ipsw vm.json`
    - The VM configuration is saved to the specified JSON file.
-4. Download the management script from the repo (TODO: put the script in a repo)
+4. Download the management script from the repo
+   - Configure the `GITHUB_API_TOKEN` in the script
 5. Add the ssh key to communicate with the VM
 6. Adjust the machine's system preferences as required
    - Enable remote access (SSH/Remote Desktop)
-   - Disable sleep/screensaver
+   - Disable sleep

 ## Setup the VM
 1. Start the VM in a non-ephemeral mode